srohde/Verve/README.md

 All tests get executed whenever a file changes.
 TDD TFW.

-__Note__: To test your client side CoffeeScript classes your exports at the buttom of the class file look like this:
+__Note__: To test your client side CoffeeScript classes your exports at the bottom of the class file look like this:

     window?.<class_name> = <class_name>
     module?.exports = <class_name>